Richsoul/My-first-game/README.md

         - goes to settings ----------|
         - resumes the game ----------|
 Thursday:
-- Make all buttons in all scenes work(1 hour)
+- Make all buttons in all scenes work(1 hour)comlplete
-- Fix objective spawn (3 hours)
+- Fix objective spawn (3 hours)comlplete
-- Fix interaction of hero with other objects(3 hours)
+- Fix interaction of hero with other objects(3 hours)comlplete
 Friday:
-- Still fixing the objective spawn, but also scrollWorld func(2 hours)
+- Still fixing the objective spawn, but also scrollWorld func(5 hours)
-- Still work on interaction with objects(5 hours)
+- Still work on interaction with objects(2 hours) comlplete
 * [goals for the week]

 #### Week 2